Idylwood, Houston: Government and infrastructure

 Idylwood is in Houston City Council District I.

 The Harris Health System (formerly Harris County Hospital District) designated the Ripley Health Center for the ZIP code 77023.
 In 2000 Ripley was replaced by the Gulfgate Health Center.
 The designated public hospital is Ben Taub General Hospital in the Texas Medical Center.

 Education

 Idylwood is within the Houston Independent School District.

 Idylwood is zoned to J.P.
 Henderson Elementary School, Navarro Middle School (formerly Jackson Middle School), and Austin High School.

 Parks and recreation

 Spurlock Park, operated by the City of Houston, is located within Idylwood.
+The park is named for Robert “Bob” Spurlock who was the Convention Judge for Harris County, and oversaw all voting results during elections.